mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`shake(element [, options])`:

-    Shake an element from left to right.
+    Shake an element from left to right using a sequence of six :mochiref:`Move` effects.
+Once the effect has completed, the original ``element`` position will be restored.

     element:
         An element ID string or a DOM node (see :mochiref:`MochiKit.DOM.getElement`).

+    options:
+        See :mochiref:`DefaultOptions`.
+Note that the options will only affect the last :mochiref:`Move` effect.

     *Availability*:
         Available in MochiKit 1.4+